ooonush/com.alven.fishnet.session-management/README.md

 Currently, FishNet does not have a built-in feature that allows you to do this, so this asset may look unfamiliar.
 But I've tried to keep it as simple as possible and make it look like it's a native feature.

-**_The asset is in development and is still being tested for bugs, so it is not recommended to use it in production._**

 But you can participate in testing and report bugs.
 You can also suggest ideas to improve the documentation and add new features to the asset.

 If you have further questions, come find me as `ooonush` in the [FirstGearGames Discord](https://discord.gg/Ta9HgDh4Hj)!